SillyTavern/SillyTavern-Docs/readme.md

 * `staging` - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
 Only for power users and enthusiasts.
 Updates several times daily.

 Learn more [here](https://docs.sillytavern.app/usage/branches/).

+## What do I need other than SillyTavern?

+Since SillyTavern is only an interface, you will need access to an LLM backend to provide inference.
+You can use AI Horde for instant out-of-the-box chatting.
+Aside from that, we support many other local and cloud-based LLM backends: OpenAI-compatible API, KoboldAI, Tabby, and many more.
+You can read more about our supported APIs in the [API Connections](https://docs.sillytavern.app/usage/api-connections/) section.

 ## Character Cards